Nashiol/Nashiol/README.md

 - 🔭 Currently working on innovative web projects with Django and React
 - 🌱 Exploring advanced React Native patterns and extension development
-- 💡 Interested in AI-assisted development and modern web technologies
+- 💡 Interested in AI-assisted development and modern web & mobile technologies
-- 🎯 2025 Goals: Contribute more to open source and build impactful products

 ---